- WILT Definition Meaning - Merriam-Webster

 - WILT® Womens Clothing Made in USA Women Owned Est. 2008

-Designed in Los Angeles, every Wilt garment reflects a dedication to quality, comfort, and unique style Shop Women's Fashion Clothing Free Ground Shipping Tops, Tees, Dresses, Skirts, Pants, Joggers, Outerwear, Sweatshirts, Sweatpants, Hoodies, Cardigans
+Shop Women's Fashion Clothing Free Ground Shipping Tops, Tees, Dresses, Skirts, Pants, Joggers, Outerwear, Sweatshirts, Sweatpants, Hoodies, Cardigans Designed with clean lines, uneven hems, playful proportions that give women a soft, lived-in alternative

 - WILT | English meaning - Cambridge Dictionary

-WILT definition: 1 (of a plant) to become weak and begin to bend towards the ground, or (of a person) to become… Learn more
+WILT definition: 1 (of a plant) to become weak and begin to bend towards the ground, or to cause a plant to do this… Learn more

 - WILT definition and meaning | Collins English Dictionary